Gulab Jamun with Coconut (South African Style)

 Step 4: Shape the Gulab Jamuns

-In a pot, combine cardamom pods, sugar, and water.
-Heat gently, stirring (only at the very start) until the sugar dissolves completely.
-Reduce the heat and simmer until the syrup feels sticky.
-Add a few drops of yellow or orange food coloring.
-Keep the syrup warm on very low heat while frying the gulab jamuns, so it’s ready for them to soak immediately after frying.
+In a pot, combine the sugar, water, and cardamom pods.
+Heat gently over medium heat, stirring only at the beginning until the sugar dissolves completely.
+Once the sugar has dissolved, stop stirring.
+Reduce the heat and simmer until the syrup feels slightly sticky.
+Add the food colouring if using.
+Keep the syrup warm on very low heat while you fry the jamuns.
+It must be warm (not boiling) when the jamuns go in.

 Step 6: Fry the Gulab Jamuns

-Heat oil in another pot over medium-low heat.
-To check if the oil is ready, drop a small piece of dough – it should slowly rise to the surface and form tiny bubbles.
+Heat enough oil for deep frying in a pot over medium-low heat.
+To test if the oil is ready, drop a tiny piece of dough into the oil.
+It should slowly rise to the surface and form small, steady bubbles.
+If it rises too quickly or browns immediately, the oil is too hot.
+Lower the heat and wait a minute before trying again.

-Remove fried jamuns with a slotted spoon and immediately transfer to the warm sugar syrup.
-Let them soak for about 2 minutes to start absorbing the syrup.
-You can leave them longer if you want the gulab jamuns to be sweeter and more syrupy.
+Remove the fried jamuns with a slotted spoon and immediately transfer them to the warm sugar syrup.
+Let them soak briefly about 30 seconds to 1 minute for a lightly syrupy texture, or longer if you prefer them extra soft and sweet.
+Adjust the soaking time to suit your taste.

-Remove the soaked gulab jamuns from the syrup and let any excess syrup drip off for a few seconds on a plate.
-While still slightly warm, gently roll each jamun in desiccated coconut until evenly coated.
-This adds texture, flavor, and a beautiful finishing touch.
+Remove the soaked jamuns from the syrup and let any excess drip off for a few seconds.
+While they are still warm, gently roll each one in desiccated coconut until evenly coated all over.
+Use a spoon to help roll them if they are too hot to handle.

 Equipment